-The main symptoms of convergence insufficiency are headaches in or around the eyes, or around the forehead after reading.
+The main symptoms of convergence insufficiency are eye strain, particularly after prolonged close work.
+Headaches in or around the eyes, or around the forehead is also common, particularly after reading.
 There can also be blurring of close work, double vision or jumbling of print.

-Occasionally, patients experience these problems with distance viewing.
+Occasionally, patients also experience problems with distance viewing.
 The patient's eyes are working so hard for near vision they do not immediately relax when looking in the distance.

-This may have been present for quite a few months or years but has become more of a problem recently.
-It can become more obvious after an illness, injury, or change in workload, i.e., more close work or working with a computer screen.

-It can affect patients of all ages from seven to eight years (when schoolwork becomes more concentrated and prolonged) and into adulthood.
+This condition may have been present for several months or even years but has become noticeable more recently.
+It can become more obvious after an illness, injury, or change of workload such as more close work or working with a computer screen.
+It can affect patients of all ages from school age where schoolwork becomes more concentrated and into adulthood.